anicholakos/complete_fxos_tutorial/source/episode04.rst

 * Next thing is to visit the https://marketplace.firefox.com/developers site and login with your account.

-* Once you are logged in, go to My Submissions located in the header as shown below:
+* Once you are logged in, go to "My Submissions" located in the header as shown below:

 .. image:: illustrations/episode04/marketplace1.png
    :alt: Online Marketplace